antoninaorobets/phase-1-project1/README.md

 This web app helps friends to pick the best date to meet.

 A User creates an event, adds a title, and selects a range of dates to select from.
 Each user can open created event and select the days from the list when they can participate.
+User can select more than one day.
 The system shows the weather for each day to help the user to make a decision.
 The system determines the most attendant day and shows how many people voted for it, and how many have participated Also, the system displays the chart with aggregated data for each day (how popular is each day).
 The system also displays the table when each user who voted can attend the event.